GuangYang98/e-Portfolio/README.md

 ## Startup Team of [Mental Pressure Manager](https://www.cyzone.cn/company/346748.html)
 Mental Pressure Manager is a biotechnology-based medical hardware device targeted to detect the psychological pressure by cortisol through the strip test.

-I collaborated with teammates with biomedical background to design the structure of the product and following iteration.
-Communicated with investment institutions about the startup projects Started up the Huace Kangnuo (Wuhan) Biotechnology Inc. for the product
+I collaborated with teammates with biomedical background and served as a Product Manager, in charge of designing the structure of the product.
+Our product aimed to detect the psychological pressure by an automated strip test of cortisol, based on Internet of Things and mobile health techniques.
+I communicated with investment institutions about the startup projects and started up the Huace Kangnuo (Wuhan) Biotechnology Inc. for the product.
+The project has been completed, and this opportunity to incorporate technologies of different fields still widened my horizon.

 <table>
     <tr>